 \section{Twisted group C*-algebras and central extensions}

 In this section, we prepare for later use two results (\Cref{lem:centralextension} and \Cref{prop:central-by-finite}) regarding central extensions of groups.
-There is an interesting connection between the choice of a splitting homomorphism $\sigma:B_1(G)\to C_2(G)$ and the central extension $1\to H_2(G)\to E \to G \to 1$ constructed in the proof of \Cref{lem:centralextension}.
-While we find this connection interesting and potentially useful to future endeavors, our main results do not depend on it so we relegated this material to \Cref{appendix:celh}.

-The first result will be used in \Cref{thm:twistednucdim} and can be understood as a converse statement to \Cref{ex:central-extension}: while \Cref{ex:central-extension} decomposes the group C*-algebra of any central extension of a group $G$ into twisted group C*-algebras of $G$, \Cref{lem:centralextension} shows that every twisted group C*-algebra of $G$ arises this way via a procedure that is ``nearly canonical'' (see \Cref{remark:H2-extension-uniqueness} and \Cref{remark:H2-extension-uniqueness-weak}).
-This result more-or-less follows from the proof of \cite[Corollary 1.3]{PackerRaeburn1992structure}.
+The first result will be used in \Cref{thm:twistednucdim} and, along with its preliminary version (\Cref{lem:centralextension-canonical}), can be understood as a converse statement to \Cref{ex:central-extension}: while \Cref{ex:central-extension} decomposes the group C*-algebra of any central extension of a group $G$ into twisted group C*-algebras of $G$, \Cref{lem:centralextension} shows that every twisted group C*-algebra of $G$ arises this way.
+This more-or-less follows from the proof of \cite[Corollary 1.3]{PackerRaeburn1992structure}.
 However, it is simpler to provide a straightforward proof rather than explain how it follows from \cite[Corollary 1.3]{PackerRaeburn1992structure}, hence we do that.